raspberrypilearning/cd-beginner-scratch-sushi/en/step_9.md

 + Add the `if...then`{:class="blockcontrol"} **Control** block inside the `forever`{:class="blockcontrol"} loop of the fish sprite, below the `if on edge bounce`{:class="blockmotion"} block.

-+ Drag the `touching...`{:class="blocksensing"} block into the space at the top of the `if...then`{:class="blockcontrol"} block, and click the little triangle to pick the shark sprite's name.
++ Drag the `touching...`{:class="blocksensing"} block into the space at the top of the `if...then`{:class="blockcontrol"} block, and click the little triangle to select the shark sprite's name.
 If you haven’t changed it, it'll be 'Sprite1'.

 ```blocks
     if on edge, bounce